Codes and Scoring

 Possible Scores

-Safeguard: Religious Ceremonial Life—Ceremonial Use of Alcohol by Minors
+XIV.
+Ceremonial Use of Alcohol by Minors (two items)

-In many religious ceremonies, including communion, Eucharistic celebrations, and Kiddush ceremonies, the ability of a religious leader to offer some form of alcohol and the ability of the religious adherent to receive it are both required by the spiritual act/rite.
+In many religious ceremonies, including Communion, Eucharistic celebrations, and Kiddush ceremonies, the ability of a religious leader to offer some form of alcohol and the ability of the religious adherent to receive it are both required by the spiritual act/rite.
 This safeguard captures whether a state allows clergy to furnish alcohol to underage individuals and whether the underage individual can legally consume alcohol during religious rites and ceremonies.
 Some states do not allow any exceptions from minor legal drinking age laws (MLDA).
 Of the states that do allow exemptions from MLDA laws, some states allow exceptions for religious ceremonies or parental consent while others do not.
-Some states extend these exceptions in ways that safeguard the religious liberty of clergy, minor religious adherents, or both.[1]
+Some states extend these exceptions in ways that safeguard the religious liberty of clergy, minor religious adherents, or both.
+Ten states have an exception for religious ceremonies with respect to either furnishment or consumption but not both.
+While this may seem illogical, RLS records these codes according to the letter of the law, making apparent the opportunity that exists for reconciling the laws in these states to further safeguard religious individuals.

 Federal Context